MicrosoftDocs/memdocs/memdocs/intune/protect/advanced-threat-protection-manage-android.md

 4. In **Basics**, enter these details:

    - **Name**: Enter a descriptive name for the profile.
 Name your profiles so you can easily identify them later.
-For example, **Android custom profile for  Defender for endpoint web protection**.
+For example, **Android custom profile for  Defender for Endpoint web protection**.
    - **Description**: Enter a description for the profile.
 This setting is optional but recommended.

 5. In **Configuration settings**, select **Add**.